re-lamb/ECE411_team14/Code/design.md

   if (networkTask.invite(player, this->taskName) == IFF_ACCEPT) {
     /* go into host mode and start the game loop */
   }
+(or for simplicity, the request goes out and the network task posts an IFF_ACCEPT or IFF_REJECT response to the requesting queue?
+We haven't had time to do a unified button/packet/event loop.)

 Preferences
 -----------